Mirror pairs of Calabi-Yau threefolds from mirror pairs of quasi-Fano threefolds: Mirror pairs of quasi-Fano threefolds

 and similarly

 \end{proof}

 Let us give more examples of mirror pairs of quasi-Fano threefolds other than those from toric varieties.
 They come from non-symplectic involutions on $K3$ surfaces.

 An involution $\rho$ of a $K3$ surface $S$ is called non-symplectic if $\rho^*(\omega) = -\omega $ for each $w \in H^{2,0}(S)$.
-Let $H^\rho(S, \mbz)$ be the invariant sublattice of $H^2(S, \mbz)$ by $\rho^*$.
+Let $\left( H^2(S, \mbz) \right )^\rho$ be the invariant sublattice of $H^2(S, \mbz)$ by $\rho^*$.
 Non-symplectic involutions can be classified by their invariant lattices and there are 75 isomorphic classes of such invariant lattices (\cite{Ni}), which will be called non-symplectic involution lattices.
-If two non-symplectic involutions $\rho_1, \rho_2$ on $K3$ surfaces $S_1, S_2$ respectively have the isomorphic invariant lattices, the pairs $(S_1, \rho_1)$, $(S_2, \rho_2)$ are known to be a deformation of each other.
-For a non-symplectic involution lattice $L$, a generic element of $\mathfrak {K3}_L$ has a non-symplectic involution whose invariant lattice is $L$.
+For a non-symplectic involution lattice $L$, a generic element of ${\K3}_L$ has a non-symplectic involution whose invariant lattice is $L$.